Serve Specific Clients or Causes

 Many students come to law school wanting to serve a specific client group, or develop that goal as they move through their education.
 Different types of clients are associated with specific subject matter specialties and practice settings, and distinct rewards and demands for lawyers working with them.

 - Specialize in areas such as education, land use, environmental, Indian, child welfare, criminal prosecution, or tax law

-- Credentials required are substantive knowledge, technical and interpersonal skills
+- Need substantive knowledge and technical and interpersonal

 skills.
 Political appointments often require connections to appointing elective